 “I place a lot of my success down to the excellent teaching at Southampton and I am very pleased that I chose to go there; it was definitely the right choice for me!”Antony Benham - BSc Geology

 Typical entry requirements

-ABB grade A levels or equivalent, to include two sciences from Biology, Chemistry, Geology, Geography, Maths, Environmental Studies or Physics.
+ABB grade A levels or an equivalent standard in other qualifications approved by the University, to include two sciences from Biology, Chemistry, Geology, Geography, Maths, Environmental Studies or Physics.

 Please click here to find out about other qualifications